andreipfeiffer/css-in-js/README.md

 ### Cxs

 Didn't manage to start it with Next.js + TypeScript.
-The [Cxs official example](https://github.com/vercel/next.js/tree/canary/examples/with-cxs) uses version 3, while today we have version 6.
+The [official example](https://github.com/vercel/next.js/tree/canary/examples/with-cxs) uses version 3, while today we have version 6.
 The example doesn't work, because the API has changed.

 The solution looked interesting, because it is supposed to be very light weight.

 ### Fela

 Didn't manage to start it with Next.js + TypeScript.
-The [Fela official example](https://github.com/vercel/next.js/tree/canary/examples/with-fela) uses an older version, today we have version 11.5.
+The [official example](https://github.com/vercel/next.js/tree/canary/examples/with-fela) uses an older version, today we have version 11.5.
 The example doesn't work, because the API has changed.

 It looked like a pretty solid approach, with big API, huge documentation and many users.

+### Astroturf

+Didn't manage to start it with Next.js + TypeScript.
+The [official example](https://github.com/vercel/next.js/tree/canary/examples/with-astroturf) uses an older version of Next.js.

+The solution is not that popular, but it used `.css` extraction with colocated styles.

 ### Styletron